SenaSerdar/SendEmailWithApacheKafka/README.md

 docker run -d --rm -p 9000:9000   --network kafka-network   -e KAFKA_BROKERCONNECT=kafka-server:9092  -e SERVER_SERVLET_CONTEXTPATH="/"  obsidiandynamics/kafdrop:latest

-Sample view of Kafdrop and Topic
+Sample view of Kafdrop
+-you can create a topic with +new and manage ur queues from this UI.
 <img width="1324" alt="Screen Shot 2023-01-18 at 10 39 01" src="https://user-images.githubusercontent.com/53566797/213111954-ca89a71f-9991-4279-82ac-60c2355ae458.png">

 Create Topic From clı